 To summarise: customary international law arises informally through the practice and opinio juris of states.
 When a customary international law rule is identified on the basis of that practice, using the two-element test, this is just a snapshot of the state of customary international law - of state practice and opinio juris - at a particular point in time.
 In seeking to identify rules of change for customary international law, the differences in the natures of the different sources of international law must be taken into account.
 The rules for the modification treaties reflect the formal, written nature of that source of international law.
-If one is to give an account of the modification to a different source of international law, but must analyse what 'modification' means in the context of an informal, practice-based source of law.
+If one is to give an account of the modification of customary international law, one cannot simply apply these rules that were developed in relation to a different source of international law, but must analyse what 'modification' means in the context of an informal, practice-based source of law.